Adoptions With Love Blog

 What Makes an Open Adoption Work Well?

 You still may be wondering, “What makes open adoption work well?”
 This is a very important question to ask as you consider open adoption, and is exactly what we discussed in our recent eBook, “The Keys to a Successful Open Adoption.”
-We will give you the short answer here.
-A successful open adoption is founded on a mutual love for the child and a focus on his or her best interests.
+In short, a successful open adoption is founded on a mutual love for the child and a focus on his or her best interests.
 It requires trusting, open-minded, and respectful relationships between both families.
 You can make open adoption work by:

 • Keeping your child’s needs and best interest a top priority